ABCG8

 ATP-binding cassette sub-family G member 8 is a protein that in humans is encoded by the ABCG8 gene.

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the White subfamily.
 The protein encoded by this gene functions as a half-transporter to limit intestinal absorption and promote biliary excretion of sterols.
 It is expressed in a tissue-specific manner in the liver, colon, and intestine.
 This gene is tandemly arrayed on chromosome 2, in a head-to-head orientation with family member ABCG5.
 Mutations in this gene may contribute to sterol accumulation and atherosclerosis, and have been observed in patients with sitosterolemia.

 A loss-of-function mutation in ABCG8 impairs the removal of sterols from cells and, in the homozygous case, leads to sitosterolemia.
-Heterozygous individuals show slightly increased sterol absoption, normal cholesterol levels, and slightly elevated phytosterol levels.
+Heterozygous individuals show slightly increased sterol absorption, normal cholesterol levels, and slightly elevated phytosterol levels.

 A gain-of-function SNP rs11887534 increases the likelihood of gallbladder disease, especially cholesterol gallstones.
 This is probably because more cholesterol is pumped into the bile lumen.